 PTSD can occur at any age, including childhood.
 The disorder can be accompanied by depression, substance abuse, or anxiety.
 Symptoms may be mild or severe — people may become easily irritated or have violent outbursts.
 In severe cases, they may have trouble working or socializing.
 In general, the symptoms seem to be worse if the event that triggered them was initiated by a person — such as a rape, as opposed to a flood.

-Ordinary events can serve as reminders of the trauma and trigger Coping With Flashbacks or intrusive images.
+Ordinary events can serve as reminders of the trauma and trigger flashbacks or intrusive images.
 A flashback may make the person lose touch with reality and reenact the event for a period of seconds or hours, or very rarely, days.
 A person having a flashback, which can come in the form of images, sounds, smells, or feelings, usually believes that the traumatic event is happening all over again.